Kolten Wong Player Props: Mariners vs. Pirates

 Kolten Wong At The Plate

-- Wong has picked up a hit in 12 of 33 games this year, with multiple hits four times.
+- Wong has picked up a hit in 35.3% of his 34 games this season, with at least two hits in 11.8% of them.

-- Wong has driven in a run in five games this season (15.2%), including two games with multiple runs batted in.
+- Wong has driven in a run in five games this year (14.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.